-Speculated wildlife trafficking role
+Speculated wildlife trafficking

 The lucrative demand in the market still stirs such the mass operations, the source added, and it could add pressure on tigers in the wild, which become attractively targeted, one of the critical points often raised by international conservation community.

-Tigers are under the wildlife law protection here and their trades are banned under the law.
+Tigers are under wildlife law protection here and their trades are banned under the law.
 They are also not allowed to breed here, except for their natural reproduction.

-The notable case of the raid of the Tiger Temple or Wat Luang Ta Bua in Kanchanaburi a few years ago was the wake-up call for Thailand to pay particular attention to proper management of the private zoos here, including the tiger zoos.
+The notable case of the raid of the Tiger Temple or Wat Luang Ta Bua in Kanchanaburi a few years ago was a wake-up call for Thailand to pay particular attention to proper management of the private zoos here, including the tiger zoos.

 DNP Deputy Director General Prakit Vongsrivattanakul said the department would strictly enforce the new version of the wildlife law, which requires stricter enforcement on the zoo operations.
-It is also in the process of developing the complete DNA databank for tigers in the zoos to help officials enforce the law more effectively.
+It is also in the process of developing the complete DNA databank for tigers in captivity to help officials enforce the law more effectively.

-The deputy director general, however, raised a notion that the law could not yet be enforced upon animals brought from overseas, and this has prompted a loophole for a holistic zoo management so far, citing the case of a number of foreign animals previously inspected at the same Mukda zoo, which had eluded legal action taken by the officials.
+The deputy director general, however, raised a notion that the law could not yet be enforced upon animals brought from overseas, and this has prompted a loophole for holistic zoo management so far, citing the case of a number of foreign animals previously inspected at the same Mukda zoo, which had eluded legal action taken by the officials.

 International conservation organisations including TRAFFIC and Panthera have praised the operation, viewing it’s an effort to suppress unlawful acts in an ex-situ environment, which is also a crucial part of wildlife conservation work.

-Kritsana Kaewplang, Panthera Thailand Country Director said the organization has been concerned about the possible link of private zoos in the country to wildlife trafficking and the impacts on animals in the wild.
+Kritsana Kaewplang, Panthera Thailand Country Director, said the organization has been concerned about the possible link of private zoos in the country to wildlife trafficking and the impacts on animals in the wild.
 This latest case, she said, has reflected that the problem still exists.

 Ms. Kritsana said the organization wishes to see a long-term policy and plan to deal with the issue as it’s the so-called ex-situ conservation that should be undertaken along with the in-situ approach.